 By K. Taylor, Aurora ON.
+Fall is in the air, so chill out and slow down.
 Ah, here we are.
 Though our days still smack of summer there’s the tantalizing first hint of a delicious chill in the evening air.
 Even the sun’s getting back into an earlier bedtime routine and the house is filled with the hum of the washing machine, churning load after load of long sleeves and sweaters, ready for folding and stacking on shelves in anticipation for crisp autumn days and cosy nights.

 And as we all know, back to fall means back to school.
 We live very close to our local school so we walk the route daily, though in truth I’d make them walk even if we lived much farther, I’m mean like that.
 And in order to plop that rosy apple on the teacher’s desk, we have to…cross the road.